Marwan810/alx-zero_day/0x03-git/README.md

-the readme file in git directory in alx repo
+the readme file in git directory in alx repo, edited